farjasju/MusicGenrePrediction/README.md

 ### Results of the trained models

-Thanks to the cross validation routine, we could compare the performance of the models, tuned with simple parameters:
+Thanks to the cross validation routine, we could compare the performance of the models, first with the default parameters.
+The scores printed here are the accuracy scores of each model.

+The results for the dataset before the LDA transformation were:

 ```
 0.639 Random Forest · 100 estimators